Syphonphilter/Computing-Cumulative-Sales-with-Apache-Calcite/README.md

-# Superstore Sales Analysis System
+# Computing Cumulative Sales With Apache Calcite

 ## Overview
 This project develops a system for analyzing the **Superstore** dataset, focusing on cumulative sales computation, query execution analysis, and sales‑trend visualization.
 The system leverages **Apache Calcite** for query processing, implements recursive CTEs and window functions for time‑series analysis, and visualizes sales trends using **JFreeChart**.